Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-To understand why this was such a lucky coincidence (though we tried our best to tip the scales, _a lot_ of luck was necessary), we need to zoom out a bit and explore the big players involved in this situation (in the interest of brevity, the following recap is going to be incomplete and opinionated).
+To understand why this was such a lucky coincidence (though we tried our best to tip the scales, _a lot_ of luck was necessary), we need to zoom out a bit and explore the big players involved in this situation.
+Fair warning: In the interest of brevity, the following recap is going to be incomplete and opinionated.
 From our perch on the shoulders of giants, let's take a quick look at the landscape.